SMaityCodes/FOG-CPS-Data-Auditing/README.md

-Step-2: Run the ‘SetupTagGen.sh’ script in Admin
-Step-3: copy the params file (‘Params.bin’) from Admin to both Alice and Bob
-Step-4: copy only the metadata file (‘metaData.bin’) from Admin to Alice only

-Go inside Auditee dir and run:- chmod +x Bob.sh DataAudit Attack fileCompare
-Step-5: correct the Auditor’s IP address inside ‘Bob.sh’ (set 127.0.0.1 for localhost)

-Go inside Auditor dir and run:- chmod +x Alice.sh DataAudit
-Step-6: correct the Auditee’s IP address inside ‘Alice.sh’ (set 127.0.0.1 for localhost)

-Step-7: Upload Bob Folder in server machine
 Step-8: Open three terminals:-
 One inside the Auditor (Alice)
 Two inside the Auditee (Bob) - may also login remotely using ssh